Edward Sherman (coach proprietor): Death

 Sherman died at Manor Farm Asylum, Chiswick, Middlesex, on 14 September 1866.
-He had been admitted there 1st April 1864, by his relatives due to his bouts of ill temper and some eccentricities.
+He had been admitted there on 1 April 1864, by his relatives due to his bouts of ill temper and some eccentricities.
 He was described as "late of the Oxford Arms Inn in the City of London".
 He left effects of less than £80,000 and his will was proved by Edward Henry Sanderson, gentleman, one of the executors, of Manor House, Clapham, Surrey.
 Sanderson was a former apprentice, and manager for Sherman of the Bull and Mouth Inn aka Queens Hotel.

 Edward Sherman was buried at West Brompton cemetery Burial 46461 - in the same grave as his first wife Ann [re-interred from Newgate cemetery twenty years after her death in 1847, to be re-interred with Sherman in October 1866, a month after his death], and his second wife Isabella Sherman nee Hunt, who died in 1867.
 Afterwards Mary Sanderson on 12/11/1875, then her husband Edward Henry Sanderson on 22/Apr/1881, having retired to and died in Brighton, were also interred in the same plot.